 Please, see below the list of scheduled trainings.

 The main objectives of the training activities on data management & quality are to decrease rare disease data fragmentation and increase data quality by raising the level of capacities and help data sharing in a FAIR ecosystem.

-The training activities cover a variety of topics including but not limited to variant interpretation, data management, registries, FAIRfication processes, Orphacodes, biobanking, and undiagnosed cases.
+The training activities cover a variety of topics including but not limited to Standards and quality of genetics/genomics data, data management, registries, FAIRification of data, Orphacodes, biobanking, and undiagnosed cases.

 - Academic researchers and clinicians